We hope you won't encounter any medical problems during your stay in Innsbruck, but if you do, the following information might be useful for you.

 There also is a smartphone app called Apo-App.

-Find a list of all doctors ("niedergelassener Arzt") in the Tyrol here.
+There is a list of all doctors ("niedergelassener Arzt") in Tyrol.
 You can look for the type of doctor (general practicioner, gynaecologist, etc.) as well as for the name or the adress of the doctor.
 You can even check if there's a doctor speaking your mother tongue ("erweiterte Suche" --> "Fremdsprachen").

 A general practitioner is called "Allgemeinmediziner", "praktischer Arzt" or "Hausarzt".